#Schema Customization

 After you regenerated the code using go generate ./...

-, you should find the
+, you should find the following function under graph/record.resolvers.go

 :

-It should now be trivial to implement a default value for that field
+It should now be trivial to implement a default value for that field (value is missing

 in our example):

-Custom Record IDs
+#Custom Record IDs

 As mentioned before, each record must have an ID.
 Depending on your needs, you may not want to stick with the default implementation.
 The following three scenarios show you how to adjust it for your use case.